 - Any person who has not been licensed as a real estate salesperson or broker within a four year period immediately preceding their current application for the salesperson’s exam must have completed the required 120 hours of classroom instruction at an institution of higher education that awards a degree in at least a two year program.
 Certificates are good for 10 years.
 See Step 1 of “Steps to Licensure” for more information.

 - Pass the State of Ohio Real Estate Salespersons Exam.

 How to Become a Real Estate aGENT

-Register for and complete the required 120 hours of classroom pre-licensing education at Hondros College.
+Register for and complete the required 120 hours of real estate education at Hondros College of Business.